America (band): Recent activity and death of Dan Peek (2006–present)

 As the second half of the first decade of the 2000s began, the group remained very much active and popular in the nostalgia concert circuit.
 Though the group had occasionally issued new material on minor labels, their offerings had been largely ignored by the greater commercial music industry and record-buying public.

 However, a fateful connection provided a sudden and unexpected change in fortune for the group.
 Around 2005, Beckley began correspondence with Adam Schlesinger of the independent rock music group Fountains of Wayne.
 Beckley had been a fan of the 2003 Fountains of Wayne album Welcome Interstate Managers, and Schlesinger turned out to be a fan of America's work.
 The exchange of songs between the two resulted in them recording a few tracks together.
-The recordings came to the attention of SonyBMG's new Burgundy Records label, which was impressed both by the quality of the material and by the possibility of pairing America with other independent artists.
+The recordings came to the attention of Sony BMG's new Burgundy Records label, which was impressed both by the quality of the material and by the possibility of pairing America with other independent artists.
 The company contracted America to record a new album with Schlesinger and his musical partner, James Iha, formerly of the Smashing Pumpkins, at the production helm.
 Entitled Here & Now (2007), it would be America's first major-label studio album since Perspective in 1984.

 The recording sessions at Stratosphere Sound in New York City, which ran through July, included guest musicians such as Ryan Adams, Ben Kweller, Stephen Bishop, Rusty Young and members of the groups Nada Surf and My Morning Jacket.

 In an effort to aim the album toward both younger and older audiences, the label decided to bundle the new album with a second disc comprising live performances of every track from History: America's Greatest Hits, previously recorded at XM Radio as part of XM's Then Again...Live series, recorded with longtime America drummer Willie Leacox, guitarist Michael Woods and bassist Richard Campbell.
 In the run-up to the album's scheduled release on 16 January 2007, America attracted publicity unknown to it since the early 1980s.
 The release itself was well received by critics, and Here & Now went all the way to number 52 in the Billboard charts.